 In our new solution, the initial complexity of the screen is always the same regardless of the number of options we offer, and it grows linearly as the user demands greater complexity of business rules.
 In short, in the new paradigm, complexity grows with user demand, not with the power of the system.

-The Conditions component resembles natural language, and it’s structured like this:
+The Conditions component resembles natural language, and it’s structured like in the format of [subject] [verb] [object]

 Enabling the user to progressively build their conditional “statements” leveraging a common interface for all filters.
 It also accepts a global selector for changing the boolean operation, making the system even more powerful than the previous.
 This meant the new admin could support all previously existing conditions but enabling many more combinations.